 Why can moles be dangerous?

 There is a risk that a mole may become melanoma, which is a form of skin cancer.
-Survival rates for people with melanoma are relatively high with 78% of men and 91% of women being alive five years after diagnoses.
+Survival rates for people with melanoma are relatively high with 80% of men and 90% of women being alive five years after diagnoses at stage two.

 But it's really important melanoma is caught early and the lump removed - this will usually be done under a local anaesthetic by your doctor.

 Getting a painful sunburn just once every two years can triple the risk of melanoma, so always wear sunscreen

 How do I keep my moles safe?Stay out of the sun between 11am and 3pm and make sure you never burn.
 If you have to go out when it's very sunny, wear sunscreen with an SPF of at least 15 and cover up with loose clothes and a hat.